-The WEM has been in operation for five years and has achieved significant outcomes, particularly in providing incentives for increased private investment in generation capacity.
-The significant shift in the structure of the market means that the WEM can no longer rely on Verve Energy to be the sole provider of Balancing and Load Following Ancillary Services (LFAS).
+The WEM has been in operation for over six years and has achieved significant outcomes, particularly in providing incentives for increased private investment in generation capacity.
+A number of significant changes have recently been implemented most notably in relation to Balancing and Load Following Ancillary Services (LFAS).